LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Conversation Builder/conversation-builder-overview.md

 ### **A one-stop shop to build and visualize bots**

 Bots can require complex development with heavy reliance on developers and involved integrations.
 Conversation Builder  uniquely lets brand build and visualize dialog flows in a single UI.
-As a dialog is created, the “NLU Assist” capability provides guidance by automatically identifying consumer intents and making suggestions.
+As a dialog is created, the “Assist” capability can be used to easily search for and associate an intent with the dialog.

 ### **Connect to messaging channels & business systems with full integration**